Orianna Build Guide by Aqua Dragon

 creating helpful guides for the League of Legends community.

 Hi!
 I’m Aqua Dragon.
-I was Diamond in Seasons 5 + 6, and I play Support Orianna
+I've been in Diamond for multiple seasons, and I play Support Orianna.

 I also play: